#

 - place the compasses and chocolate coins in different positions on many different backgrounds,

-- hold the compasses and chocolate coins in hands in different positions on different backgrounds,
+- hold the compasses and chocolate coins in your hands in different positions on different backgrounds,

 - place different objects in different positions around the compasses and chocolate coins, these objects should be round in shape to resemble the target objects,